 This course is a hybrid synchronous/asynchoronous model.
 You will need internet connection with capacity to connect to Zoom.
-We will meet synchronous on Tuesdays from 1:30PM - 2:45PM weekly.
+We will meet synchronous on Tuesdays from 2:15PM - 3:30PM weekly.
 You will then have an online module to complete over the course of the next week.
-For each weekly module, there will be an initial submission due by close of business (COB) on Friday, essentially by the time you go to bed, with two responses due by COB Sunday.
+For each weekly module, there will be a "Post" due by 11:59PM on Friday and two "Responses" due by 11:59PM Sunday.
 Please feel free to submit earlier if you'd like.
-For me, COB means that when I wake up the next morning your post(s) should be present.